bitgord/ethereum-org/views/content/foundation.md

 ![Portrait of Stefano Bertolo](/images/portraits/stefano-bartolo.jpg)

 Stefano Bertolo is a civil servant advising the Foundation in a strictly personal capacity with the formal permission of his employer.
 He is an alumnus of Rutgers University, where he earned his Ph.D. in philosophy and cognitive psychology.
 He did post-doctoral work on human language learning at the Massachusetts Institute of Technology and worked as an artificial intelligence programmer at Cycorp.
 An enthusiast of prediction markets, Stefano earned the rank of Superforecaster in the Good Judgment Project.
-He lives in Luxembourg where has been working on public research and development funding for international projects in data management and analytics for the past ten years.
+He lives in Luxembourg where he has been working on public research and development funding for international projects in data management and analytics for the past ten years.

 [LinkedIn](https://www.linkedin.com/in/stefanobertolo), [Twitter](https://twitter.com/sclopit)